James M. Gavin: Operation Husky

-At about 8:30 a.m. on July 11, as Gavin was headed west along Route 115 in the direction of Gela, he began rounding up scattered groups of 505th paratroopers and infantrymen of the 45th Division and successfully attacked a ridge that overlooked a road junction at the east end of the Acate Valley.
+At about 8:30 a.m. on 11 July, as Gavin was headed west along Route 115 in the direction of Gela, he began rounding up scattered groups of 505th paratroopers and infantrymen of the 45th Infantry Division and successfully attacked a ridge that overlooked a road junction at the east end of the Acate Valley.
 It was called Biazzo Ridge.
 Gavin established hasty defenses on the ridge, overlooking the road junction, Ponte Dirillo, and the Acate River valley.
-Although he had no tanks or artillery to support him, he immediately appreciated the importance of holding the ridge as the only Allied force between the Germans and their unhindered exploitation of the exposed left flank of the 45th Division and the thinly held right flank of the 1st Division.
+Although he had no tanks or artillery to support him, he immediately appreciated the importance of holding the ridge as the only Allied force between the Germans and their unhindered exploitation of the exposed left flank of the 45th Division and the thinly held right flank of the 1st Infantry Division.
 Against Gavin, that day was the entire eastern task force of the Hermann Göring Division: at least 700 infantry, an armored artillery battalion, and a company of Tiger tanks.

 The German objective was nothing less than counterattacking and throwing the 1st and 45th Divisions back into the sea.
 Although the attacks of July 10 had failed, those launched the next day posed a dire threat to the still tenuous 45th Division beachhead.
 For some inexplicable reason, the Germans failed to act aggressively against Gavin's outgunned and outmatched force.
 Even so, that afternoon, a panzer force attacked Biazzo Ridge.
 Gavin made it clear to his men, "We're staying on this goddamned ridge – no matter what happens."

 The defenders of Biazzo Ridge managed to capture two 75mm pack howitzers, which they turned into direct-fire weapons to defend the ridge.
 One managed to knock out one of the attacking Tiger tanks.
 By early evening, the situation had turned grim when six American M4 Sherman tanks suddenly appeared, eliciting cheers from the weary paratroopers, who had been joined by others, including some airborne engineers, infantry, clerks, cooks, and truck drivers.
 With this scratch force and the Shermans, Gavin counterattacked and in so doing deterred the Germans from pressing their considerable advantage.
 The battle ended with the Americans still in control of Biazzo Ridge.
 For his feats of valor that day, Colonel Gavin was later awarded the Distinguished Service Cross.

-On December 9, 1943, Gavin was promoted to brigadier general and became the assistant division commander of the 82nd Airborne Division.
+On 9 December 1943, Gavin was promoted to brigadier general and became the assistant division commander of the 82nd Airborne Division.
 Being only 36 years old at the time, he was one of the youngest Army officers to become a general in World War II.
 The 82nd Airborne moved to England during the early months of 1944.